collective/wildcard.fixpersistentutilities/README.txt

 ============

-This product was created to help you remove nasty local persistent utilities  that won't go away and cab destroy your instance when you try to remove a product that registered one.
+This product was created to help you remove nasty local persistent utilities that won't go away and can destroy your instance when you try to remove a product that registered one.

 Features